marcelrienks/Prosperity/docs/competitive-analysis.md

    - Backup/restore functionality
    - Transaction history

-### Future Considerations
-1. Dividend tracking
-2. Price alerts/notifications
-3. Advanced reporting
-4. Mobile-optimized views
-5. Historical performance charts

 ---

 ## Conclusion

 The competitive landscape shows that successful portfolio managers balance simplicity with functionality.
 For a personal application, the key is to avoid the complexity that makes commercial solutions overwhelming while providing the essential features that make tracking investments valuable and actionable.

-Prosperity should focus on being the "Goldilocks" solution - not too simple like basic trackers, not too complex like professional platforms, but just right for personal investment management with Canadian-specific considerations.
+Prosperity should focus on being the "Goldilocks" solution - not too simple like basic trackers, not too complex like professional platforms, but just right for personal investment management with South African-specific considerations.